 Renting an apartment in Tel Aviv would cost you anywhere from US$ 21 per sq. m. per month to around US$ 28 per sq. m. per month, which means that you can rent an 80 sq. m. apartment for about US$ 2,250 per month, and a 120 sq. m. apartment for around US$ 2,800 per month.

 Capital Gains: Most properties sold in Israel are exempt from capital gains tax.
 If the gains are taxable, the net gain is taxed at the standard income tax rates.

 Inheritance: Israel has no inheritance tax.

-Residents: Resident individuals are taxed on their worldwide income and capital gains at progressive rates, from 10% to 48% in 2012.
+Residents: Resident individuals are taxed on their worldwide income and capital gains at progressive rates.